AmirSavand/mr-player-api/README.md

 # MR Player

-MR Player takes a playlist from in a party and plays each users song.
+MR Player (Multi Request Player) takes a playlist from a party and plays each users song.